GizelleL/SP500_Companies_Analysis/README.md

 Using data visualization techniques, and additional qualitative research, how did the social media companies (FB - Facebook, ETSY - Etsy, PINS - Pinterest, SNAP - Snapchat and TWTR - Twitter, perform pre- and post- pandemic in the U.S.?

-Independent variable (target) - factors that  releative to the impact of the company's stock price.
+Independent variable (target) - factors that  relate to the impact of the company's stock price.
 ### Retrieve and Clean Data